 What to Do

-Despite being one of the driest places on earth, the Atacama Desert is home to a wide range of otherworldly sites as well as species of birds, making it one of the key places to go for bird watchers and nature enthusiasts.
+Despite being one of the driest places on earth, the Atacama Desert is home to a wide range of otherworldly sites and bird species, making it a key destination for bird watchers and nature enthusiasts.

 Events in October

-Oktoberfest.
-Join the beer drinkers in Puerto Varas and Valdivia for live music in lederhosen with these annual German-themed festivals.
-There's also a celebration held in Malloco, just outside of Santiago.
+Oktoberfest, Puerto Varas.
+These annual German-themed festivals bring beer drinkers to Puerto Varas and Valdivia for live music in lederhosen.
+A celebration is also held in Malloco, just outside of Santiago.

-Columbus Day.
+Columbus DayNationwide (October 12).
 This colorful public holiday celebrates the arrival of the renowned explorer to Chile and is also known as El Dia de la Raza.
 Christopher Columbus voyaged to the Americas in 1492 and it was on the 12th of October that he landed on the continent and it is this date that is widely celebrated.

 More Helpful Information